FHIR/ig-guidance/README.md

 # ig-guidance
-An implementation guide that explains how to create FHIR implementation guides - including examples of how to do various things
+An implementation guide that explains how to create FHIR implementation guides - including examples of how to do various things.

+Maintained by Lloyd McKenzie